wcarc-on/wcarc-site/minutes/minutes202009.md

 ### Vice President's Report
 - Jeremy (VA3ZTF) confirmed that there are no meetings in City of Ottawa locations planned for the time being.
 The Club got refunded for 3 months by the City.
 It is likely that we will resume meeting in person only in the mid-2021.
 - Two Officer positions will be up for election in December: Vice President and Treasurer.
-The current Officers will not run again for their respective position.
+The current Officers will not run again for their respective positions.
 Members are informed of this three months ahead of the election so that it helps with their preparation/reflection.
-- Jeremy is working on ensuring that there are speakers booked for each Club meeting until the January meet (included).
+- Jeremy is working on ensuring that there are speakers booked for each Club meeting until the January meet (inclusive).
 The newly elected Vice President will take over the duties after that date.

 ### Director's Report
 Wayne (VE3CZO) took over management of the Club-owned test equipment loaning process.
 He asks that the members feel free to reach him via email if one needs to borrow such equipment.
 Wayne is currently checking the equipment to ensure that it is fully operational.
 He is also updating the associated documentation.